WallyZambotti/OVCC/README.md

 AGAR (libraries)

-The binary library for Windows are available from the AGAR download site. https://libagar.org/download.html
+The binary library for Windows are available from the AGAR download site. https://libagar.org/download.html As of version 1.7.0 AGAR no longer provides the binary versions.

 The binary libraries for Ubuntu 18.04 & 20.04 are available from: